 The free analysis tool and key financial figure you need

 The tool we’re going to use to compare potential investments is finviz.com (stands for “financial visibility”.)
-Finviz is a free financial analysis software anyone can access and it’s such a powerful platform.
+If you haven’t already learned about Finviz from our Freedom Trader Stock Checklist, it’s a free financial analysis software anyone can access and it’s such a powerful platform.

 You can search for any stock and see key financial figures to help you understand the health of the company.
 Here’s the finviz.com report on Apple: